 If the Investor still holds his/her interest on Dec.
 31, 2026, he/she will automatically recognize a $850,000 capital gain on that date.
 In addition, if the Investor continues to hold the fund investment through April 1, 2028, which would be for the full 10 years under the act, then the capital gain from the sale of the fund will be completely eliminated, and the only capital gain recognized would be the $850,000 capital gain recognized at Dec.
 31, 2026.
 If the Investor ultimately sells his/her fund investment after 10 years for $2,000,000, he/she will have permanently eliminated $1,150,000 of capital gain.

 Thus, an investor can permanently defer 15 percent of the initial capital gain and the entire appreciation from the fund investment provided the investment is held for 10 years.

-Auberie Silvain, Esq., LL.M., has six years of experience providing tax consulting and compliance services to clients in the U.S. and in France.
+Auberie Silvain, Esq., LL.M., has seven years of experience providing tax consulting and compliance services to clients in the U.S. and in France.

 Auberie assists organizations across a number of industries and high-net-worth individuals with various U.S. international tax issues from…Learn More

 The marketplace is changing fast, are you keeping up?

 Subscribe to our bi-weekly Digital Digest to stay up-to-date on current trends and marketplace updates!
 Want to learn more about a specific industry?
 (Choose one below)

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More